-Globalization, neoliberalism, gentrification, economic sociology, Eastern Europe, Washington, DC, socialism and postsocialism
+Sociology: Globalization, neoliberalism, economic sociology, Eastern Europe, socialism and postsocialism, gentrification, Washington, DC

-Professor Bockman is a specialist in economic sociology, sociology of globalization, and East European Studies.
-Her book Markets in the Name of Socialism: The Left-Wing Origins of Neoliberalism was published last year by Stanford University Press and was recently translated into Korean.
+Professor Bockman works in economic sociology, urban sociology, sociology of globalization, and East European Studies.
+Her book Markets in the Name of Socialism: The Left-Wing Origins of Neoliberalism was published by Stanford University Press.
 In her research, Bockman uses comparative and historical methods, moving beyond studies of nation states to explorations of transnational trends, such as neoliberalism and the non-aligned movement.
-She is now working on Yugoslav connections with South America (Chile and Peru in particular) and the 1980s debt crisis, as part of broader project on socialist globalizations and economic practices.
-Her blog Sociology in My Neighborhood: DC Ward 6 explores globalization, neoliberalism, and gentrification in southeast DC.
-She received her PhD in sociology from the University of California, San Diego, in 2000.

 "The Long Road to 1989: Neoclassical Economics, Alternative Socialisms, and the Advent of Neoliberalism," Radical History Review 2012(112): 9-42.